For Immediate Release: Tuesday, April 14, 2020

-New enrollment numbers from Covered California show that sign-ups during the new special enrollment period set up during the COVID-19 pandemic have surged.
+SACRAMENTO—New enrollment numbers released today by Covered California show that sign-ups during the new special enrollment period set up during the COVID-19 pandemic have surged.
 Nearly 60,000 Californians have enrolled in the state’s health exchange between March 20 and April 10.
 This reflects a tripling of sign-ups compared to the same period last year.
 The new enrollment period will last until June 30 and is open to everyone for any reason.

-Due to so many losing hours, income, employment, and with that health coverage, we are glad Covered California is open to help connect Californians with both private plans and public programs like Medi-Cal,” said Anthony Wright, executive director of Health Access California, the statewide health care consumer advocacy coalition.
+“With so many losing hours, income, employment, and with that health coverage, we are glad Covered California is open to help connect Californians with both private plans and public programs like Medi-Cal,” said Anthony Wright, executive director of Health Access California, the statewide health care consumer advocacy coalition.